Tyrrrz/CliWrap/Readme.md

 #### Buffered execution

 This execution model lets you run a process while buffering its standard output and error streams in-memory.
-The buffered data can then be accessed after the command has finished executing.
+The buffered data can then be accessed after the command finishes executing.

 In order to execute a command with buffering, call the `ExecuteBufferedAsync()` extension method: